kristian-lange-tw/JATOS_docs/docs/Run_your_study/Worker-Types.md

 ### <span className="glyphicon glyphicon-personal-single"></span> Personal Single Worker

-With a Personal Single study link **a study can be run only once** ([*But see Allow Preview](Restricting-study-flow.html#allow-preview)).
+With a <Hl>Personal Single</Hl> study link **a study can be run only once** ([*But see Allow Preview](Restricting-study-flow.html#allow-preview)).
 You can think of them as _personalized links with single access_.
-Each Personal Single study link corresponds to a Personal Single worker.
+Each Personal Single study link corresponds to a <Hl>Personal Single</Hl> worker.

-Usually you would send a Personal Single study link to workers that you contact individually.
-Personal Single study links are useful in small studies, where it's feasible to contact each worker individually, or (e.g.) you want to be able to pair up several results (either from the same or different studies) in a longitudinal design.
+Usually you would send a <Hl>Personal Single</Hl> study link to workers that you contact individually. <Hl>Personal Single</Hl> study links are useful in small studies, where it's feasible to contact each worker individually, or (e.g.) you want to be able to pair up several results (either from the same or different studies) in a longitudinal design.

 [More about how to generate Personal type study links](Run-your-Study-with-Study-Links.html#personal-type-links)

 ### <span className="glyphicon glyphicon-personal-multiple"></span> Personal Multiple Worker

-With a Personal Multiple study link the worker can **run a study as many times as they want**.
-Each Personal Multiple study link corresponds to a Personal Multiple worker.
+With a <Hl>Personal Multiple</Hl> study link the worker can **run a study as many times as they want**.
+Each <Hl>Personal Multiple</Hl> study link corresponds to a <Hl>Personal Multiple</Hl> worker.

-You could send Personal Multiple study links to your pilot workers.
+You could send <Hl>Personal Multiple</Hl> study links to your pilot workers.

 [More about how to generate Personal type study links](Run-your-Study-with-Study-Links.html#personal-type-links)

 ### <span className="glyphicon glyphicon-general-single"></span> General Single Worker

 This study link type can be used **many times by different participants to run a study but only once per browser** ([*But see Allow Preview](Restricting-study-flow.html#allow-preview)).
-Each time the link is used a new General Single worker is created on-the-fly.
+Each time the link is used a new <Hl>General Single</Hl> worker is created on-the-fly.

-You could distribute a General Single study link through social media, like twitter, a mailing list or posting it on a public website.
+You could distribute a <Hl>General Single</Hl> study link through social media, like twitter, a mailing list or posting it on a public website.
 It is essentially useful for cases where you want to collect data from a large number of workers.

 Keep in mind, however, that JATOS uses the browser's cookies to decide whether a study link was already used.
 If someone uses a different computer, a new browser, or simply deletes their browser's cookies, then JATOS will assume that it's an unused study link.
-So the same person could (with some effort) use a General Single link several times.
+So the same person could (with some effort) use a <Hl>General Single</Hl> link several times.

 ### <span className="glyphicon glyphicon-general-multiple"></span> General Multiple Worker

-A General Multiple study link is the least restrictive type and can be used **many times by different participants to run a study**.
-The difference to a General Single is that the General Multiple study link can be used repeatedly **even in the same browser**.
-Each time a General Multiple study link is used a new General Multiple worker is created on-the-fly.
+A <Hl>General Multiple</Hl> study link is the least restrictive type and can be used **many times by different participants to run a study**.
+The difference to a <Hl>General Single</Hl> is that the General Multiple study link can be used repeatedly **even in the same browser**.
+Each time a <Hl>General Multiple</Hl> study link is used a new General Multiple worker is created on-the-fly.

 ### <span className="glyphicon glyphicon-mturk"></span> MTurk (Sandbox) Worker